 The speech is about your firm, so think of a person in your company who’s memorable.
 Let’s imagine your boss.

 Point 1 is about the terrible sales results over the last three years.
-Imagine your boss holding a one dollar bill, looking at a financial report, and crying.
+Imagine your boss thinking about the bad results and crying.
 Make the image crazy by making your boss cry like a bad actor.

 Point 2 is about the new marketing and sales process.
-This time imagine your boss reading a report and a light bulb appearing above his head.
+This time imagine your boss has a light bulb appear above his head and is jumping for joy.
 He has a smile on his face now.

 Point 3 is about the sales forecasts for the coming year.
 This one’s easy.
-Just picture your boss laughing and rolling around in piles of cash.
+Just picture your boss smiling and standing next to piles of cash.